-Which courses should I take?
-This is the really exciting part.
-We offer a wide range of A levels and BTECs.
-All of our courses carry significant currency with universities and apprenticeship providers.
+There are many choices available to you now and this is the exciting part of life after Key Stage 4.
+We offer a wide range of A Levels and BTECs.
+All of our courses give significant currency with universities and apprenticeship providers.